Adrian-Mok15/CODE4GOODCOPY/README.md

  ## About:

-How can technology impact what this connection and engagement looks like in the future once participants age out of the program?
+💡How can technology impact what this connection and engagement looks like in the future once participants age out of the program?
 Consider how to engage future alumni, track successes, share stories, and incentivize alumni to stay connected.

 Goal #1: